carlapercle/lipidomics_chronics_mice/README.md

 # lipidomics_chronics_mice

-Code and data used for the bioinformatics approach .

 language R

 Contains the code and data used to carry out this project: Unraveling the impact of TLR4 and sex on chronic alcohol consumption-induced lipidome dysregulation in extracellular vesicles.